rust-lang/rfcs/text/0000-anonymous-variants.md

 anon_varty_match : anon_varty_variant "(" match_pattern ")"
 ```
 The anonymous variant type syntax intentionally mirrors that of tuples, with vertical bars in place of commas.
 The requirement for a vertical bar in the declaration of an anonymous variant type is to distinguish it from a simple parentheses-enclosed type, and the requirement that commas and vertical bars not to be intermixed as separators within a pair of parentheses is to leave open future extensions that may use intermixing of commas and vertical bars within a pair of parentheses in a type context.
-For now, a parentheses-enclosed token tree in a type context can be identified eagerly as an anonymous variant type by the vertical bar, and once such a type is identified, recognition does not need to fall back to anything other than a syntax error.
-The matching angle brackets required in naming the type is not new syntax, but rather keeps consistency with associated item paths, which already require the matching angle brackets.
+For now, a parentheses-enclosed token tree in a type context can be identified eagerly as an anonymous variant type by the vertical bar, and once such a type is identified, recognition does not need to fall back to anything other than a syntax error, while outside of a type context, a parentheses-enclosed token tree followed by colons and a numeral distinctively identifies an anonymous variant type.

 The clause specifying that numerals are only recognized as anonymous variants if they are path-specced by a type name or placeholder is to prevent ambiguity between numeric literals and anonymous variants, which would otherwise be possible interpretations of numerals.
 Because numerals have a very strong association with numeric types, numerals by themselves should always remain numeric literals, rather than allowing the interpretation of numerals by themselves as anonymous variants.
 In any case, anonymous variant types are likely to be rarer than numbers, and prepending a number with `(_|_)::` or a type alias helps to clearly indicate that an anonymous variant is in usage.